ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.0.16 =
+* Tweak - Add shortcode parameter to override global date in event calendar.

+= 2.0.15 =
+* Fix - Subversion issues.

+= 2.0.14 =
+* Fix - Use search mode in maps to prevent invalid parameter error.

 = 2.0.13 =
 * Fix - Team access to only filter main query.